 After the battle, she advised Xerxes not to stay in Greece, but to return to Asia.
 Probably, he wanted to do this anyhow, because at that moment, Babylonia was unquiet, something not known to Herodotus.

 Herodotus also tells us that Artemisia brought Xerxes' sons from Greece to Ephesus, and there she disappears from history.

 Well, not entirely.
-In the British Museum in London, you can see the calcite jar shown on the photo.
+In the British Museum in London, you can see a calcite jar (shown on the photo).
 It is almost 30 centimeters high and was discovered in the ruins of the Mausoleum of Halicarnassus, the monumental tomb of a later ruler of Caria, Maussolus (377-353).
 The object was made in Egypt and contains a very brief inscription in Egyptian, Old Persian, Babylonian, and Elamite: The great king Xerxes.

 The inscription itself is not extremely interesting, but the fact that Xerxes' jar was discovered in the Halicarnassian Mausoleum, is quite sensational.
 After all, only the great king can have given this precious object with the almost sacrosanct royal signature to the ruler of Halicarnassus, queen Artemisia.
 The expensive present passed through the Carian royal line and was eventually given as a funeral gift to Maussolus and his wife, who was also called Artemisia and appears to have been quite a warrior herself.